cattleuser/Spresense_EVK-701_RECORDER/README.md

 1. Set up SPRESENSE Arduino IDE according to (https://developer.sony.com/ja/develop/spresense/).
 1. Connect CXD5602PWBEXT1 and SPRESENSE-SENSOR-EVK-701 to SPRESENSE.
 1. Connect the SD card to CXD5602PWBEXT1.
-1. When the power is turned on, the device starts up and logs are stored on the SD card.
+1. When the power is turned on, the device starts up, the time is corrected by GPS, and the log is saved on the SD card.
 1. Turn off the power and remove the SD card.

-# Referense
+# Reference website
 * Try Spresense's GNSS (GPS) reception function(https://y2lab.org/blog/gudget/trying-gnss-receiving-function-on-spresence-7497/)
+* Play with RaspBerry Pi(http://nopnop2002.webcrow.jp/)

+# Tools
 * Tera Term Home Page(https://ttssh2.osdn.jp/)
-* Play with RaspBerry Pi(http://nopnop2002.webcrow.jp/)